 Offscreen Moment of Awesome: Several!
 In fact, in the Extra Route, there were plenty of witches taken down by any of the magical girls there off screen.

 Off the Rails: Saving Mami from dying?
 Check.
 Saving Sayaka from becoming a witch?
 Check.
 Turning Mami or Kyoko into a witch?Check.
 But the off-railing already starts since the tutorial route.
 In Madoka's route that follows closely to anime, it ends with Homura failing to prevent Madoka's contract in Episode 8 and she has no choice but to repeat the timeloop.

 One-Winged Angel: Wanna see what Mami, Kyoko, and Homura look like as Witches?
 Go right ahead.

 Out-of-Character Moment: A picture from the website shows Kyubey's dialogue options while the other characters are watching Charlotte's Grief Seed.
 One of the options is "Wanna go eat hamburgers?"

 This is the usual MO of the bonus route.
-When Homura urges Mami to become an idol so she won't be so lonely anymore, she literally asks Mami either she becomes an idol or she becomes a dog, all while in the same monotonous drone of hers.
-A bit Harsher in Hindsightwhen you remember that one of the Witches, Uhrmann, has chosen a form of a dog so she can be loved, and Homura most likely knows about it.
+When Homura urges Mami to become an idol so she won't be so lonely anymore, she literally asks Mami if she wants to become an idol or she wants to get a dog.

 Playable Epilogue: Homura fights Demons in the desert wasteland, just like The Stinger in the end of the anime, but the Demons can't attack and Homura can only use her arrow skill.
 She fights a literally endless horde of them until the ending theme finishes.